wisaaco/MatchGPX/README.md

 # MatchGPX

-This class computes the overlapping and the relationship between two GPX trajectories
+This algorithm computes the overlapping through the number of common segments between two GPS trajectories.

 It uses KDTree algorithm to compute the overlap degree of two GPX tracks.
-The result is a percentage based on the distance of different sequences per the total distance.
+The result is a percentage based on the distance of different segments per the total distance.

-+ Draw both trajectories and it highlights the different sequences.
++ It draws both trajectories and highlights the segments.
-+ Give a descriptive information of each track, and sequences: length, and loop.
++ It returns a descriptive information of each track, and sequences: length, and loop.
-+ Give the relationship between route1 and route2, and viceversa.
++ It returns a list of segments between route1 and route2, and viceversa.
-+ Give a percentage value of the degree of overlapped segments
++ It returns a percentage value of the degree of each overlapped segment.

-Note:  the usual term is sequence but I prefer to use the term region.
+Note: In the code, the usual term is sequence but I prefer to use the term region.

 ## Example
 Overlap degree: 67.84%